ticky/jessicastokes.net/readme.md

 # Geoff Stokes' Website

-A (really) simple Jekyll-based site. replaces an entirely static site which existed from 2009 to 2013.
+A simple Jekyll-based site.
+Replaces an entirely static site which existed from 2009 to 2013.

 ## Building

-At the moment, requires nothing more than Jekyll.
-Just run a `jekyll build` on the main directory and you'll get the compiled site.
+Requires nothing more than a basic installation of [Jekyll](http://jekyllrb.com).

+Just run `jekyll serve -w` from the main directory and the site will be available on port `4000`.

 ## Copyright